Thomas Gibson

-Thomas Ellis Gibson (born July 3, 1962) is an American actor and director.
-He is best known for his television roles as Daniel Nyland on Chicago Hope (1994–1997), Greg Montgomery on Dharma & Greg (1997–2002) and Aaron Hotchner on Criminal Minds (2005–2016).
+Thomas Ellis Gibson (born July 3, 1962) is an American actor and director best known for his roles as Aaron Hotchner on Criminal Minds (2005–16), Greg Montgomery on Dharma & Greg (1997–2002) and Daniel Nyland on Chicago Hope (1994–97).

 Early life

-Gibson was born in Charleston, South Carolina, to Charles M. "Mac" and Beth Gibson.
+Gibson was born in Charleston, South Carolina, to Charles M. and Beth Gibson.
+He has three brothers and two sisters.

 His mother was a social worker, and his father was a lawyer and liberal Democrat who served in the South Carolina state Senate and House.
 He is Catholic.
 Gibson's interest in the performing arts began at a young age.
 Gibson was fascinated by Louis Armstrong.
 He and his sister were on a swim team together, and they frequented a pizza parlor after their swim meets.
 It was at this pizza parlor that Gibson would sing along with a Dixieland band, complete with his attempt to impersonate Armstrong's singing voice.

 As a child, Gibson enrolled in Little Theater School and later graduated from Bishop England High School.
 He then attended the College of Charleston (1979–1981) and became an intern at the Alabama Shakespeare Festival, where he was encouraged to apply to the Juilliard School.
 After a year and a half at Charleston, Gibson won a scholarship to Juilliard's Drama Division (Group 14: 1981–1985), where he graduated with a Bachelor of Fine Arts degree in 1985.